jmottster/newton/README.md

   * V - Toggle ambient light (helps to see dark side of blobs)
   * T - Toggle blob trails to show orbit path (doesn't apply to moons)
   * G - Toggle cursor and gimbal on/off
-  * B - Toggle show name of blobs above blobs (for all blobs, this will impact performance)
+  * B - Toggle show info flag (name of blob above blob) on all blobs, this will impact performance
+  * H - Toggle show full details (when info flag is on) or just name (see MOUSE LEFT CLICK)
   * UP ARROW - Increase timescale (make time go faster)
   * DOWN ARROW - Decrease timescale (make time go slower)
   * 1 - Start over based on options selected with keys 1 and 2